ivanvaladares/navimi/README.md

   }];
 ```

 You can also get your services by declaring them on the route.
+By not declaring services at the routes level will
+cause services to dowload after the script.

 ### Page navigation